diamond-diadem/diamond-diadem.github.io/content/en/contact/_index.md

 <div class="col-xl-12">

 <h3>
-    For technical questions or comments about the container images we offer, or about the documentation, write to Dylan:
+    For technical questions or comments about the container images we offer, or about the documentation, write to Léo:
 </h3>
 <h3>
-    <a class="contact-mailto" href="mailto:dylan.bissuel@univ-lyon1.fr">dylan.bissuel@univ-lyon1.fr</a>
+    <a class="contact-mailto" href="mailto:leo.orveillon@univ-grenoble-alpes.fr">leo.orveillon@univ-grenoble-alpes.fr</a>
 </h3>

 </div>